-- NEW for the 2022 race: Media who plan to travel along the trail and access Iditarodcontrolled zones, must provide proof of vaccination and wear a mask to maintain the integrity of the "musher bubble" to help the Iditarod with its goal of zero COVID community transition. - NEW for the 2022 race: Newsgathering opportunities at each checkpoint can be requested and conducted based on the musher or Iditarod personnel's accepted participation, with the understanding that interaction with mushers will be extremely limited to unavailable.
-The Iditarod stresses that credentialed media do their utmost to not impact the integrity of the "musher bubble." - > Media credentials must be worn in all checkpoints and specified media areas. - > Dog teams always have the right-of-way, no exceptions. - Do not touch sled dogs. - > Do not help mushers.
+- > Media credentials must be worn in all checkpoints and specified media areas. - Dog teams always have the right-of-way, no exceptions. - Do not touch sled dogs. - > Do not help mushers.
 Strict rules are in place against mushers receiving outside assistance. - Media must stay clear of a team upon its arrival into a checkpoint.
 Race personnel require immediate access to the musher and dog team. - Media are not allowed inside the parking/staging area (where canines are fed and rested.) - Return dog areas are restricted to mushers and race personnel only.
-Media are permitted to take photos of mushers and canines from outside the canine staging area. - > Media are expected to ensure they have appropriate escorts or expertise for trail travel. - > Any on-trail coverage plans must be fully detailed and discussed with ITC. - Food, equipment, shelter, Internet, and phone connectivity provided by the Iditarod are for race communications and race personnel only. - Flash photography or the use of artificial lighting is only permissible in the immediate vicinity of the checkpoints.
+Media are permitted to take photos of mushers and canines from outside the canine staging area. - Media are expected to ensure they have appropriate escorts or expertise for trail travel. - Any on-trail coverage plans must be fully detailed and discussed with ITC. - Food, equipment, shelter, Internet, and phone connectivity provided by the Iditarod are for race communications and race personnel only. - Flash photography or the use of artificial lighting is only permissible in the immediate vicinity of the checkpoints.
 Flash photography is forbidden on the trail unless arrangements have been made beforehand. - Media may not share or distribute media credentials to others not approved by ITC.
 Doing so will cause your credential to be revoked. - In the event that a race official or musher considers the conduct of media to be detrimental or obstructive to them or the race they may register a protest against any media personnel.
-Current and future media credentials could be revoked or denied. - > Nome Finish: More information will be provided as the race progresses on access.
+Current and future media credentials could be revoked or denied. - Nome Finish: More information will be provided as the race progresses on access.

-Contact Bri Kelly with Thompson & Co.
-Public Relations, by email at media@iditarod.com for any questions about media credentials.
+Contact the ITC via email at media@iditarod.com for any questions about media credentials.